nikitavoloboev/data/docs/life/success.md

 I do my best to try as many [ideas](../ideas/ideas.md) I find interesting and learn from each one.

+If I choose an idea to work on, I go all in on making it work.
+[Pick the highest leverage thing.
+Do that thing well.
+Ignore everything else.](https://twitter.com/JustJake/status/1628118832564043777)

 ## Notes

 - Figure out what you are uniquely the best in the world at because you just love it.
 And then just find out who or what needs that the most.